Average Rent Prices in Colorado Springs

 What's the most common mistake people make with rent prices in Colorado Springs?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Colorado Springs where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Colorado Springs where prices are already elevated.

 Is the Colorado state average different from Colorado Springs's?